The canonical representation of the Drinfeld curve: Introduction

-Note that because the Sylow $p$-subgroups of $G$ are isomorphic to the direct product of $r$ copies of $C_p$, we can apply the results from \cite{bleher} if, and only if, $r=1$.
-In that paper, the three authors give a formula for the decomposition of $H^0\big(C,\Omega_C\big)_H$ where $H = P \rtimes C'$ is a $p$-hypo-elementary subgroup of $G$, i.e. $P$ is a cyclic $p$-subgroup and $C'$ is a cyclic $p'$-subgroup.
-Then they use the fact that the $\FF[G]$-module structure of $H^0\big(C,\Omega_C\big)$ is completely determined by its $\FF[H]$-module structure when restricted to the $p$-hypo-elementary subgroups of $G$.
-This follows for example from Conlon's induction theorem \cite[Corollary 80.51]{curtisreiner}.
-In conclusion, this leads to a proof of Theorem \ref{decomposition thm} in the case $r=1$.\\ In order to prove Theorem \ref{decomposition thm} for an arbitrary $r \geq 1$, we however use the following very different approach.
-First, we compute a concrete basis for the $\FF$-vector space $H^0\big(C,\Omega_C\big)$ in Section \ref{section basis}.
-Then from the action of $G$ on this basis, we find a decomposition of the $\FF[G]$-module $H^0\big(C,\Omega_C\big)$ in Section \ref{section decomposition}, which has been inspired from the case $r=1$.
-In the same section, we finally prove that each summand is indecomposable as $\FF[G]$-module.\\ \\ Having successfully computed the decomposition of $H^0\big(C,\Omega_C\big)$ as $\FF[G]$-module, a next step in our research will be to try computing the decomposition of the $\FF[G]$-module of polydifferentials $H^0\big(C,\Omega_C^{\otimes m}\big)$ for any $m \geq 1$.
+Note that because the Sylow $p$-subgroups of $G$ are isomorphic to the additive group of $\FF_q$, we can apply the algorithm from \cite{bleher} if, and only if, $r=1$.
+In that paper, the authors give a formula for the decomposition of $\mathrm{Res}^G_H H^0\big(C,\Omega_C\big)$ where $H = P \rtimes C'$ is a $p$-hypo-elementary subgroup of $G$, i.e., $P$ is a cyclic $p$-subgroup and $C'$ is a cyclic $p'$-subgroup.
+Conlon's induction theorem \cite[Corollary 80.51]{curtisreiner} implies that the $\FF[G]$-module structure of $H^0\big(C,\Omega_C\big)$ is completely determined by this.
+This procedure has led to a first proof of \cref{decomposition thm} in the case $r=1$, see \cite[Chapter~2]{laurent}.